Invisalign vs Braces · Decision Guide · Last reviewed May 2026

 Is Invisalign more expensive than braces?

 Yes, generally.
-Traditional metal braces are the most affordable, ceramic braces are mid-tier, and Invisalign is the premium tier (with internal tiers from Essentials for mild cases up to Comprehensive for complex).
-Per-tier pricing is published on our cost guide and our Invisalign cost guide.
+Traditional metal braces are the most affordable comprehensive option, ceramic braces sit in the middle, and Invisalign is the premium tier (with internal tiers from Essentials for mild cases up to Comprehensive for complex).
+Per-tier pricing is published on our cost guide and Invisalign cost guide.

 Which is faster, Invisalign or braces?